Friedrich Wiesner

 Friedrich Ritter von Wiesner (27 October 1871 – 5 November 1951) was an Austrian lawyer and diplomat.
+A supporter of monarchy (legitimist), he sought the restoration of the Hapsburg dynasty and was a member of the Reichsbund der Österreichser.

 Youth and education

-Wiesner was the son of Agnes and Julius Wiesner, and was born in Mariabrunn in Vienna.
-After attending grammar school in Vienna and Kremsmünster, he served as a one-year volunteer.
+Wiesner was the son of Agnes née Strabl and Julius Wiesner, and was born in Mariabrunn in Vienna.
+The family was Roman Catholic and his father worked as a professor at the University.
+After attending grammar school in Vienna and Kremsmünster, he served as a one-year volunteer in military service.
 He learned French, English, Italian, and Czech and studied law and political science at the University of Vienna.
-In 1896 he received his doctorate and became a judge in Baden bei Wien and Vienna.
+In 1896, he received his doctorate and became a judge in Baden bei Wien and Vienna.

-After his father, a respected botanist, was knighted in 1909, Friedrich's name was changed to Friedrich Ritter von Wiesner from then until 1919.
+After his father, a respected botanist, was knighted in 1909, Friedrich's name was changed to Friedrich Ritter von Wiesner, and he was known by that name until 1919.